Summary

 Below the CEO, they showed three department heads: CTO (engineering), VP Sales, and VP Marketing.
 Each had 1-2 direct reports.
 They used blue boxes for all current employees.

-Under each person's name, they listed 2-3 key jobs.
+Under each person's name, they listed 2-3 key responsibilities.
 The CTO box showed 'Product Development.
 Technical Architecture, Team Leadership.'
 This helped backers understand each person's value.

 18-Month Growth Plan